 Examples of Dangerous Premises

 Dangerous premises that result in slips and falls can happen any time of year.
 These unfortunate events are most likely to occur during the winter when ice and snow accumulate.
 Areas such as parking lots and walkways are particularly high risk.
 Winter conditions also make the indoor environment dangerous when melted snow and debris are not cleared from entryways or items intended to improve safety like floor mats are not used correctly.
+Other types of dangerous premises specific to grocery stores and other retailers involve general inattentiveness and negligence by ownership and management.

 Types of Injuries Resulting from Slip and Falls